lukasgarbas/mask-rcnn-traffic/README.md

 I prepared 1000 images for training and other 3000 frames for testing.

-Training and validation data is stored inside __dataset__ folder.
+Training and validation data are stored inside __dataset__ folder.
 Each folder has images, corresponding masks and csv file with bounding boxes.
 To inspect the data we can try loading masks and images in traffic.py.
 Code is written in __inspect_data__ notebook.
 Here's the example of an image file and a mask file loaded and displayed in traffic.py:

  <div align="center">
   <img src="assets/inspect_data.png" width="900"/>